fkotsian/mobamerica/README.md

 - started ZIP functionality, would like to provide an opt-out (view global events)
 - would like to polish CSS with some more color, gradients, numbering, and better image placement

-- for fun: click on an event box zooms to the event's location :)
+- for fun: click on an event box to zoom to the event's location :)